opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 Setting Segment Interpolations
 ------------------------------
-A transformation segment, that is to say the section between two key values, can have different interpolations affecting the way the value changes from one key to another.
-The set interpolation will be displayed graphically in the graph editor, and as a series of values, one for each frame, in the spreadsheet.
+A transformation segment, that is to say the section between two keyframes, can have different interpolations affecting the way the value changes from one key to another.
+The set interpolation will be displayed graphically in the Function Curve Editor, and as a series of values, one for each frame, in the spreadsheet.

 Available interpolations are the following: linear, speed in / speed out, ease in / ease out, ease in / ease out %, exponential, expression-based, file-based, constant and similar-shape-based.
 The default interpolation can be set in the Preferences > Animation window by choosing among linear, speed in / speed out, ease in / ease and out, ease in / ease out %, but the interpolation can be changed at any time in the interpolation area of the function editor, on the top right of the window.